OWASP/www-chapter-chandigarh/index.md

 ## Welcome

 Welcome to the OWASP Chandigarh Chapter!
-We are a dynamic group of students passionate about cybersecurity and dedicated to enhancing application security in our region.
+We are a dynamic group of students/professionals passionate about cybersecurity and dedicated to enhancing application security in our region.
 Our chapter serves as a platform for knowledge sharing, collaboration, and skill development, bringing together individuals from various backgrounds to discuss the latest trends and challenges in the field of cybersecurity.

 ## Participation